marybeshaw/skill-building-program/badges-active/css/_micro_css-next.md

 Choose one:

 1) Make a creative project that demonstrates the following using CSS:
-- [ ] 4, or 50% (whichever is lower) of the features in the "Refining" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)
+- [ ] 2 of the features in the "Refining" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)
-- [ ] 4, or 50% (whichever is lower) of the features in the "Revising" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)
+- [ ] 2 of the features in the "Revising" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)
-- [ ] 4, or 50% (whichever is lower) of the features in the "Exploring" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)
+- [ ] 2 of the features in the "Exploring" section of [w3 CSS - Current work](https://www.w3.org/Style/CSS/current-work)

 2) Demonstrate how you've done all of #1 in your work or side-work